 Christine Ebersole & Billy Stritch

 Wednesday December 5 & Thursday December 6 - 7:30 p.m. both nights

 “Christine Ebersole contains multitudes” - New York Times

 “Stritch is not afraid to dazzle” – London Times

-Tony winner Christine Ebersole’s chemistry with Grammy winning songwriter, singer, pianist Billy Stritch began when they performed in Broadway’s 42nd Street.
-She’s added many more stage and screen successes (Grey Gardens, Wolf of Wall Street) and he’s headlined famed Manhattan nightspots and performed with Tony Bennett, Liza Minnelli and Marilyn Maye.
+Two time Tony winner Christine Ebersole’s chemistry with Grammy winning songwriter, singer, pianist Billy Stritch began when they performed in Broadway’s 42nd Street.
+She’s added many more stage and screen successes (War Paint, Grey Gardens, Wolf of Wall Street) and he’s headlined famed Manhattan nightspots and performed with Tony Bennett, Liza Minnelli and Marilyn Maye.
 Snowfall premiered in 2017 at Birdland and features Ebersole and Stritch’s signature tight harmonies, lush vocals and swinging takes on beloved seasonal classics.